Ames, Iowa: Economy

-Ames is home of Iowa State University of Science and Technology, a public land-grant and space-grant research university.
-At its founding in 1858, Iowa State was formerly known as the Iowa State College of Agriculture and Mechanic Arts.
-Ames is the home of the closely allied U.S. Department of Agriculture's National Animal Disease Center (See Ames strain), the U.S. Department of Energy's Ames Laboratory (a major materials research and development facility), and the main offices of the Iowa Department of Transportation.
-State and Federal institutions are the largest employers in Ames.
+Iowa State University contains the U.S. Department of Agriculture's National Animal Disease Center, which developed the Ames strain), and the U.S. Department of Energy's Ames Laboratory, a major materials research and development facility.

-Other area employers include a 3M manufacturing plant; Danfoss Power Solutions, a hydraulics manufacturer; Barilla, a pasta manufacturer; Ball, a manufacturer of canning jars and plastic bottles; Workiva, a global cloud computing company; Renewable Energy Group, America's largest producer of biomass-based diesel; and the National Farmers Organization.
+Located in Ames are the main offices of the Iowa Department of Transportation, and state and Federal institutions are the largest employers in Ames.

-The Iowa State University Research Park is a not-for-profit, business development incubator located in Ames, and affiliated with Iowa State University.
+The Iowa State University Research Park is a not-for-profit business development incubator located in Ames, and affiliated with Iowa State University.

-In 2015, Ames was ranked in the top 15 "Cities That Have Done the Best Since the Recession" by Bloomberg Businessweek.

-The Bureau of Labor Statistics ranked Ames and Boulder, CO as having the lowest unemployment rate (2.5%) of any metropolitan area in the US in 2016.
-By June 2018, unemployment in Ames had fallen even further, to 1.5%, and wage increases for workers were not keeping pace with rising rents.
+The Bureau of Labor Statistics ranked Ames and Boulder, Colorado as having the lowest unemployment rate (2.5%) of any metropolitan area in the United States in 2016.
+By June 2018, unemployment in Ames had fallen even further, to 1.5%, though wage increases for workers were not keeping pace with rising rents.

 Top employers

-According to Ames's 2020 Comprehensive Annual Financial Report, the top employers in the city are:
+As of 2022, the top employers in the city are: